 Roman Roads near Hungerford and Littlecote

-Many villas were built across southern Britain, especially in the Cotswolds, but the OS map (see above) shows several villas in the area around Littlecote, including Rudge near Froxfield and Castle Copse, Great Bedwyn.
+Many villas were built across southern Britain, especially in the Cotswolds.
+We know of over 1,000 villas but that is probably a mere fraction of the number built.
+At least 80 were in the Cotswolds, and the OS map (see above) shows several villas in the area around Littlecote, including Rudge near Froxfield and Castle Copse, Great Bedwyn.

 The Littlecote villa is born:

 All this road building and land acquisition was paid for by wealthy Britons, members of the local landowning classes who went on to build grand homes in the style of the superpower they now served.

 The foundation of this wealth was the land which supported crops and livestock.
 Gradually ever more lavish residences were built on the land, and repeated expansion and rebuilding introduced buildings reflecting the style of Rome.

 What often started as a Celtic round house gradually became re-developed over time and expanded into large farmhouse residences called villas.